-Ok, so the organising is done, and while you have to keep everyone on track, don’t forget to enjoy a glass (or two!) of champers and celebrate your best girl.
+Okay, so the organising is done, and while you have to keep everyone on track, don’t forget to enjoy a glass (or two!) of champers and celebrate your best girl.
 She chose you as your bridesmaid because you’re her fave person to hit the dance floor with, so make sure you do!

-Planning your first Hen Party is quite a daunting task!
+Planning your first hen party is quite a daunting task!
 But fear not – help is very definitely at hand!
 Try our fantastic step by step package builder for the hassle free hen experience.
 Alternatively, give Kelly a call at 087 1856 900.
 We’re standing by and ready to help!